Chirs5/Monocular-Depth-Estimation-Toolbox/configs/Hf-Depth_swinL/Hf-Depth_train.md

 * Make sure that the dataset paths in the configuration file match your local dataset directories.
 * Training checkpoints will be saved in the default **work_dirs/** directory.
-* This repository does not provide pretrained checkpoints.
-Please use your own trained models for inference.